 For a very quick summary of what I teach my fellows and residents:

 - Pinched tip: leave at least 7 mm of tip cartilage and narrow further with sutures

-- Pulled up nostils: make sure that the cartilages aren’t naturally overly rotated upward, if they are use grafts to support them
+- Pulled up nostrils: make sure that the cartilages aren’t naturally overly rotated upward if they are use grafts to support them

-- Deep creases above the nostrils: Don’t over-resect or over-narrow with sutures.
+- Deep creases above the nostrils: Don’t over-respect or over-narrow with sutures.
 If the tip needs a lot of narrowing use alar support grafts

 - Tip “knuckles” called bossae: if cartilages are weak, sew the domes (middle part) together